Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimating the Causal Effects of Institutional Leeway

-To further increase the credibility of the conditional parallel trend assumption above, we adjust for the changes in political geography between the two redistricting cycles.
+To further increase the credibility of the conditional parallel trends assumption above, we adjust for the changes in political geography between the two redistricting cycles.
 Partisan preferences and the geographic distribution of voters can change in different ways within each state over time.
 For example, Michigan, which experienced reform, became more Republican during our sample period, while Georgia, which did not, became more Democratic.
 Without this adjustment, an estimated effect of the Michigan reform would be biased by the differential change in the states' political geographies.

 To make the adjustment, we use representative sets of nonpartisan redistricting plans within each state that respect each state's specific redistricting rules.
 These simulation samples were separately generated for 2020 \citep{50stateSimulations} and 2010 \citep{50states2010} using the algorithm of \citet{smc}.
+A detailed discussion of these simulations and their limitations may be found in Appendix~\ref{sec-app-sims}.
 We subtract the mean outcome in each state's simulated sample, denoted by \(\widetilde{Y}_{it}\), from the observed outcome \(Y_{it}\) before estimating the causal effects under the DiD design.
 We argue that this subtraction of the outcomes based on simulated baseline plans from the observed outcomes accounts for the change in political geography in each state.

+One limitation of basing simulations off of each state's rules is that any changes in outcome variables from 2010 to 2020 that are due to changes in rules would be subtracted away.
+Since redistricting rules are sometimes changed as part of larger reform efforts, part of the overall effect of redistricting reform would not be included in the measured effect, attenuating the overall estimated effects.
+However, these rules changes occurred in only a few states, and their effect on partisan outcomes was measured by \citet{kenny2023widespread} and found to be minimal.

 Thus, we assume that once we adjust for the state-specific change in political geography, states with different changes in institutional features have parallel trends in the potential outcomes.
-Formally, if we denote the difference between the potential outcome and the simulated outcome as \(\Delta Y_{it}(d)=Y_{it}(d)-\widetilde{Y}_{it}\), our conditional parallel trend assumption becomes for all \(d, d'\).
+Formally, if we denote the difference between the potential outcome and the simulated outcome as \(\Delta Y_{it}(d)=Y_{it}(d)-\widetilde{Y}_{it}\), our conditional parallel trends assumption becomes for all \(d, d'\).
 Then, as above, the CATE is identified as where \(\Delta Y_{it} = Y_{it} - \widetilde{Y}_{it}\).